companydirectorylist.com Global Business Directories and Company Directories

 Hello!
 I'm a bit confused with two similar expressions in the title My understanding was: for whatever reason= meaning "some kind of reason", whatever is used as an adjective modifying the noun reason whatever the reason= meaning "whatever the reason is no matter what the reason is", is being

-• whatever vs anything - WordReference Forums
+• or whatever his name is - WordReference Forums

 • whatever vs whichever - WordReference Forums